Build a tamagotchi (pet) with ESP32 and OLED display

 GNDGND

-Step 3: Install libraries and test with “Hello Thuyet”
+Step 4: Install libraries and test our first text display

 In Arduino IDE, go to Sketch → Include Library → Manage Libraries and install: